 40% of the US population is eligible to donate – only 5% do on a yearly basis.
 People older than 65 use 43 percent of all donated blood.
 The demand for blood will increase as the population ages.

-If you began donating blood at age 17 and donated every 56 days until you reached 76, you would have donated 48 gallons of blood.
+If you began donating blood at age 16 and donated every 56 days until you reached 76, you would have donated more than 48 gallons of blood.

 Blood centers often run short of type O and B blood, and shortages of all types of blood occur during the summer and winter holidays.
 If all blood donors gave at least twice a year, it would help prevent blood shortages.